top of page

 New Testament

 • Matthew: the first book in the New Testament, which begins by tracing the ancestry of Jesus back to Abraham.
-Matthew tells the sad story of the official leaders of the descendants of Abraham rejecting the "Descendant" of Abraham, even though many of the common people welcomed him as the Messia
+Matthew tells the sad story of the official leaders of the descendants of Abraham rejecting the "Descendant" of Abraham, even though many of the common people welcomed him as the Messiah.

 As we read these parts of the Bible, we gradually realize where and how we fit into the biblical story, and a fantastic thought dawns on us--this is OUR story, too!
 We have spiritual roots in Abraham through Jesus, the Descendant of Abraham.